“This post may contain affiliate links. Please read my disclosure for more info.

 Technology has given us a lot of great things, like medical advances, conveniences and cool stuff we never imagined.
 But it’s also marketed to us as if we need every one of them.
 And we need them now.

 I can order something on Amazon Prime in two minutes and have it in my hands in two days.
 I can order $200 worth of clothes without even sending money!
 Try before buying is now popular with online merchants because really, who’s gonna unpack those cool boots or that great looking coat, try ’em on, and then return it?

 Almost 80% of us fall into the trap that James did.
 Living paycheck to paycheck for twenty years or more until we suddenly realize that our first monthly payment should always have been to ourselves.

-Oh, and that fancy new sectional you had to have?
-It’s probably now sitting in a junk yard.
+And by then, that fancy sectional is probably sitting in a junk yard.
 Or in someone’s fire pit.

 So what’ll it be for you?
 Fresh fruit, or chocolate cake?